Rocket (Beyoncé song): Live performances

 "Rocket" was performed live for the first time by Beyoncé during the 2014 MTV Video Music Awards on August 25, as part of a medley consisting of songs from her self-titled album.
 For the rendition of the song, the singer danced atop a chair, surrounded by smoke on stage.
 She performed the same dance choreography seen in the music video for "Partition".
 Beyoncé was dressed in a jeweled bodysuit and performed "Rocket" as the seventh song on the set.
 Mike Wayers writing for The Wall Street Journal noted that the performance of the song was during the medley's "sexiest part".
 Following the song's live performance, its sales in the US increased by 584%.
 In 2016, "Rocket" was performed live throughout The Formation World Tour.
-During the track, a line of "Untitled (How Does It Feel)" was implemented and Beyoncé performed a chair dance.
+During the track, a line of "Untitled (How Does It Feel)" was implemented, and Beyoncé performed a chair dance.

 Personnel

-Credits adapted from the album's liner notes and the singer's official website.
+Credits are adapted from the album's liner notes and the singer's official website.